Hands-On STEM Education for All Students

-Adding hands-on, real world STEM experiences to your curriculum can seem a daunting task particularly with an already “over-filled” teaching day.
-A World In Motion ® has taken all the work out of it for you!
+Adding hands-on, real world STEM experiences to your curriculum can seem like a daunting task particularly with an already “over-filled” teaching day.
+SAE’s A World In Motion® (AWIM) PreK-8 STEM education programming makes implementation easy!

 Now our program staff can train you to bring an amazing experience to your students that is a fully integrated STEM curriculum and show you how it correlates to all your STEM standards.
 This curriculum does so much more than cover the academic material.
 AWIM teaches students to problem solve and think analytically.

 The curriculum is benchmarked to the Next Generation Science, Common Core Mathematics and Language Arts Standards and is keenly aligned to both the developmental and educational milestones of children 5-14.
 To date the A World In Motion (AWIM) STEM education program has served more than 6 million students around the globe and engaged over 30,000 industry volunteers:

 84% of students had an increased interest in math and science

 72% of students experienced a significant increase in math and science scores

 AWIM is designed to provide equitable access to STEM education using an integrated hands-on, age–appropriate curricular experience identified as the Engineering Design Experience (EDE).
 The EDE provides a problem-solving context in which students design a product or devise a solution to a problem through a teacher-facilitated challenge.
 Teams of students examine who the product is for; what must be accomplished; gather and synthesize information; design, develop, and test a prototype design; and prepare a presentation of their design ideas.